44 Lifecycle actions #

-This section covers the lifecycle management actions of deployed ATIP clusters.
+This section covers the lifecycle management actions for clusters deployed via SUSE Telco Cloud.

-The upgrade of the management cluster involves several components.
-For a list of the general components that require an upgrade, see the Day 2 management cluster (Chapter 24, Management Cluster) documentation.
+The upgrade of the management cluster is described in the Day 2 management cluster (Chapter 36, Management Cluster) documentation.

 Upgrading downstream clusters involves updating several components.
 The following sections cover the upgrade process for each of the components.